Approved at the MAA Business Meeting on August 7, 2010.

 7. The Budget Committee and the Investment Committee shall be assigned to the Executive Committee.

 8. In addition to the Executive Committee, which acts as an Executive Council as mentioned in Section VII.4, these bylaws require one other Council, the Council on Publications and Communications (VIII.3).
-Committees required by these bylaws are: Audit (XI.8), Budget (XI.5), Committees and Councils (VII.5), Executive (VI.1), Investment (XI.4), Nominating (IX.7), and Sections (III.5).
+Committees required by these bylaws are: Audit (XI.8), Budget (XI.5), Committees and Councils (VII.5), Executive (VI.1), Investment (XI.4), Nominating (IX.7), and Sections (III.5), and Committee on Committees and Councils (VII.5).

 1. The Association shall pursue its objectives and communicate with its members by publishing one or more journals, publishing books, maintaining a website, and through other print and electronic means.